 Participation is voluntary.
 Refusal to participate will involve no penalty or loss of benefits to which you would otherwise be entitled, and you may discontinue participation at any time without penalty or loss of benefits to which you otherwise would be entitled.

-List reasonably foreseeable risks or discomforts to prospective subject.
-When research involves risk to their fitness for duty state “This study involves risks to your fitness for duty.
-You should see command guidance before participating.”
+List reasonably foreseeable risks or discomforts to prospective subjects.
+When research involves risk to their fitness for duty state, “This study involves risks to your fitness for duty.
+You should seek command guidance before participating.”

-Describe benefit to the DOD The benefits to the prospective subject or to others that may reasonably be expected from the research.
+Describe benefit to the DOD, any indirect benefits to the prospective subjects, and any benefits to others that may reasonably be expected from the research.
 You will not directly benefit from participating in this study.

 Up to xx number of individuals will participate in this study.
 The alternative to participating in this study is to not participate.
-Add the duration of the subjects participation (ex.
-No more than 3 hours over the course of the day, 1.5 hour lecture and up to 1.5 exercising, no more than 100 days – divided into 3 30 day increments, etc.)
+Add the duration of the subject’s participation (ex.
+No more than 3 hours over the course of the day, 1.5 hour lecture and up to 1.5 exercising, no more than 100 days – divided into three roughly 30 day increments, etc.)

 Add a description of the requirements for participation in the study.
 E.g., time for participation (on/off on-duty), additional individual permission from unit commander for participation, etc…